The Urban Flood Resilience project ran from October 2016 to June 2021.

 - Urban flood risk management at the heart of urban planning at multiple scales

-WP1 Resilience: investigating how blue-green and grey approaches can be optimally combined under different future scenarios
+WP1 Resilience: investigated how blue-green and grey approaches can be optimally combined under different future scenarios

-WP2: Resource: exploring how stormwater can be used in both individual buildings and in the urban environment.
+WP2: Resource: explored how stormwater can be used in both individual buildings and in the urban environment.

-WP3: Interoperability: investigating how flood risk resilience measures affect mutiple urban infrastructure systems
+WP3: Interoperability: investigated how flood risk resilience measures affect mutiple urban infrastructure systems

-WP4: Interactions: exploring citizens' interactions with blue-green and grey infrastructure
+WP4: Interactions: explored citizens' interactions with blue-green and grey infrastructure

-WP5: Practice: testing and applying our research two case study cities: Newcastle (retrofit) and Ebbsfleet (new build)
+WP5: Practice: tested and applied our research two case study cities: Newcastle (retrofit) and Ebbsfleet (new build)